GitMax42/website/README.md

 Textfiles like HTML, CSS, Javascript and Webmanifest are good candidates for such static compression.

 #### Compression
-* <a href="https://github.com/google/brotli">Brotli</a> is a compression algorithm developed by Google and serves best for text compression. <a href="https://caniuse.com/#feat=brotli" target="_blank">Browser support</a> is already very good!
+* <a href="https://github.com/google/brotli">Brotli</a> is a compression algorithm developed by Google and it's <a href="https://caniuse.com/#feat=brotli" target="_blank">Browser support</a> is already very good!
-If the browser supports Brotli, it will send a "br" the in <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding" target="_blank">accept-encoding</a> <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers" target="_blank">request header</a>.
+If the browser supports Brotli, it will send a "br" in the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding" target="_blank">accept-encoding</a> <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers" target="_blank">request header</a>.

 * <a href="https://github.com/google/zopfli">Zopfli</a> is a compression algorithm for DEFLATE, gzip and zlib formats, developed by Google under the Apache License and it achieves much higher compression than other DEFLATE/zlib implementations (at the expense of speed).